dscape/mustache.xq/README.md

 In this section we have the know limitations excluding the features that are not supported.
 To better understand what is supported refer to the Supported Features section

-* Test cases can only be run in MarkLogic
+* Test cases can only be run in MarkLogic.
-* Bundled generator is MarkLogic Specific "1.0-ml"
+* Bundled generator is MarkLogic Specific "1.0-ml".
 * Output is returned inside a <div/> tag.
 This is to support escaping.
+* Sections don't support empty list as false
+* Tests do not display results per test group (etag, utag, section, whitespace, etc...)

 ## Meta